Camelina sativa

 Camelina sativa is a flowering plant in the family Brassicaceae usually known as camelina, gold-of-pleasure, or false flax, but also occasionally as wild flax, linseed dodder, German sesame, or Siberian oilseed.
-It is native to Europe and areas of Central Asia, but cultivated as an oilseed crop mainly in Europe and in North America.
+It is native to Europe and areas of Central Asia, but is cultivated as an oilseed crop mainly in Europe and in North America.
 It is not related to true flax, which is in the family Linaceae.

 Description

 As a summer or winter annual plant, camelina grows to heights of 30-120 cm, with branching stems which become woody at maturity.
 The leaves are alternate on the stem, and lanceolate with a length from 2-8 cm and a width of 2-10 mm.
 Leaves and stems may be partially hairy.
 In the UK, it blooms between June and July.
 Its abundant, four-petaled flowers are pale yellow in colour and cross-shaped.
 Later, it produces a fruit which is pear-shaped with a short beak.
 The seeds are brown or orange in colour and a length of 2–3 mm.
 The 1,000-seed weight ranges from 0.8-2.0 g.